'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 "... sure is wilfully, deliberately, and very gratuitously, incompatible with everyone else.

 "I doubt Poettering himself understands his role in this, seeing his grasp of architecture, code quality, and so on, so that makes him a 'useful idiot'.
-He sure does have the personality to pul
+He sure does have the personality to pull it off, though.
+Incompetent arrogance does go a long way, with the right backing."

+Systemd, and the poor way it has been presented, had been damaging to Red Hat's reputation ("Dead Hat").
+Why did Red Hat management allow that?
+Is it because Red Hat makes money providing consulting services, and wants Linux configuration to be difficult so that the company will make more money?

 Re:The problem with systemd (Score:5, Insightful)